angular/angular/aio/content/guide/ngmodule.md

 <live-example embedded plnkr="minimal.0" img="devguide/ngmodule/minimal-plunker.png">Try the live example.</live-example>

-### Static bootstrapping with the Ahead-Of-time (AOT) compiler
+### Static bootstrapping with the ahead-of-time (AOT) compiler

 Consider the static alternative which can produce a much smaller application that launches faster, especially on mobile devices and high latency networks.

-In the _static_ option, the Angular compiler runs ahead-of-time as part of the build process, producing a collection of class factories in their own files.
+In the _static_ option, the Angular compiler runs ahead of time as part of the build process, producing a collection of class factories in their own files.
 Among them is the `AppModuleNgFactory`.